 One way to simplify this would be to show 2 countries to compare their temperature distributions.
 Drag the Country variable over to the Filters shelf.
 Click on the None button to first clear the selections.
 Then select two countries only – let’s pick Canada and Brazil.
 Now we are just filtering the data to show only Canada and Brazil.

 Another way we could do this, would be to allow the user to filter it themselves based on what countries they are interested in.
 To do that, go back to the Filters shelf, right click on the Country pill and pick Edit Filter… Select the All button to re-select all the countries and then click OK.
 Then right click on the Country pill again, but this time select Show Filter.
 Now you can see the filters show up on the right.
 We can select or deselect as we like and the graph changes.
-(If you don’t see the filters on the right, click on Show Me on the top right to close its options panel that might be blocking the view.)

 To further help the user read your graph, you could also add a highlighter.
 Go back to the Filters shelf, right click on the Country pill, but this time pick Show Highlighter.
 Now the Highlight Country box shows up on the right.
 The user can pick a country and the graph emphasizes that country.
 To try it out, make sure you aren’t filtering any of the countries first, then click on the Highlight County search box to the see the list of countries, and then hover over one – try Canada.
 You should see it emphasized in the graph.

 Let’s adjust a bit more of the formatting on this graph.
 For one thing, I don’t like how the months are displayed at the bottom.
 We can fix that.
 Right click on one of the months and select Format… The Format pane should show up on the left.
 From the Header tab, under Default, where it says Dates, select from the drop-down menu, Abbreviation.* Then click anywhere on the graph to save it.